AnggaPradiktas/GrabAIChallenge/README.md

 ### Preprocessing

 First download all the data needed from the link above and then split and assign them into train, test, and valid.
-The code is under https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/img_annot_preprocessing.ipynb
+You can see the preprocessing code in <a href = https://github.com/AnggaPradiktas/GrabAIChallenge/blob/master/img_annot_preprocessing.ipynb>img_annot_preprocessing.ipynb</a>

 ## Environment
 I simply run all my code using Google Colab, here's the link to my drive and Colab https://drive.google.com/file/d/1NodsfZ_wNRdSE0UkpSMYFUiyQs0NNpye/view?usp=sharing